-The pictures featured on the front cover are from successful ANA projects from the Alaska, Eastern, Pacific, and Western regions (clockwise from top-left).
+The pictures featured on the front cover are from our T/TA Centers from the Pacific, Western, Alaskan, and Eastern regions (clockwise from top-left).

 Introduction to the Project Planning and Development Manual

 Boozhoo.
 Aloha.
 Bezon.
 Ta na á née see.
 Qagaasakung.
 Dagot'ee.
 Nayaafabaa.
 Mique wush.
 Khahowya.
 O-si-yo.